Prashanth Neel: Personal life

-Neel married Likhitha in 2010.
+Neel married Likitha in 2010.
 The couple has a daughter and son.
-Neel's sister is married to Kannada actor Sriimurali, who eventually starred in Neel's directorial debut Ugramm.
-Neel is also a cousin of Telugu film actor, Aadarsh Balakrishna, and is also related to former Andhra Pradesh state minister, Raghu Veera Reddy.
+Neel's sister is married to actor Sriimurali, who eventually starred in Neel's directorial debut Ugramm.
+Neel is a first cousin of former Andhra Pradesh state minister, Raghu Veera Reddy and is also a cousin of Telugu film actor, Aadarsh Balakrishna.

 Career

 In an interview with a Kannada weekly magazine, Neel said he took to filmmaking initially for the need of money, following which he completed a course in the same, eventually developing interest in it.
-After having completed the course, he decided to cast his brother-in-law and actor Srimurali in Aa Hudugi Neene, a screenplay that he had written during the time.
+After having completed the course, he decided to cast his brother-in-law and actor Sriimurali in Aa Hudugi Neene, a screenplay that he had written during the time.
 After the latter expressed his concerns due to his inexperience, Neel changed his mind and began observing Srimurali's mannerisms over a period of time, and came up with the project Ugramm, an action film.
 The film turned out to be a massive commercial success and emerged as one of the highest-grossing Kannada films of 2014.

 Reports emerged in late 2014 and early 2015 of Neel having been signed to direct three films.
 The first is a sequel to Ugramm, entitled Ugramm Veeram, which would feature Srimurali reprise his role from Ugramm.
-His next film KGF which stands for Kolar Gold Fields presented Yash in the role of Rocky, an orphan who becomes a don.
-The sequel KGF: Chapter 2, was scheduled for a theatrical release on 16 July 2021, but was delayed due to the second wave of the COVID pandemic in India.
+His next film KGF: Chapter 1 which stands for Kolar Gold Fields has Yash playing the role of Rocky, an orphan who becomes a don.
+The sequel KGF: Chapter 2, was scheduled for a release in July 2021, but was delayed due to the second wave of the COVID pandemic in India and was subsequently released in April 2022.

-On 2 December 2020, Hombale Films announced the film Salaar with Prabhas.
-The film's shoot began on 29 January 2021.
-In May 2021, Mythri Movie Makers and N.T.R.
-Arts have announced a film in collaboration with Neel and Jr. NTR, for his 31st film.
-The film is expected to begin its production in April 2023.
+In December 2020, Hombale Films announced the film Salaar: Part 1 – Ceasefire starring Prabhas.
+The film's shoot began in January 2021 and was released in December 2023.
+In May 2021, Mythri Movie Makers and N. T. R. Arts have announced a film in collaboration with Neel and N. T. Rama Rao Jr. The film was officially began in August 2024 with the working title NTRNeel.